John Saintignon

-John Saintignon (born 1965 in Tucson, Arizona) is the former CEO of Interscholastic Licensing Company (ILC).
-Saintignon is a professional basketball coach who has served as head coach for teams in Japan's B.League, including the Saitama Broncos and Yamaguchi Patsfive.
-He also worked as head coach of Sitra Club in Bahrain and was the men's basketball director and assistant coach for the Oregon State Beavers at Oregon State University.
+John Saintignon (born May 6, 1965) is a professional basketball coach.
+He served as head coach of the Saitama Broncos and Yamaguchi Patsfive in Japan.
+He was head coach of Sitra Club in Bahrain and Director of Basketball Operations and Assistant Coach for the Oregon State Beavers.
+He is the former CEO of the Interscholastic Licensing Company (ILC).

 Early life

+Saintignon was born on May 6, 1965, in Nuevo Casas Grandes, Mexico.
+He was adopted when he was an infant and raised in Tucson, Arizona.

-Saintignon played college basketball at the University of California, Santa Cruz.
-He holds the university's all-time scoring record.
-In 1985–86, he led NCAA college basketball in scoring, averaging 31.2 points per game.
-He later transferred and graduated from the University of California, San Diego in 1990 with a degree in economics.
-His professional playing career began in Barcelona, Spain, where he was a starter.
-He subsequently played in Mexico, with teams in Durango, Zacatecas, and Monterrey.
-After his professional playing career, he attended law school, clerking at Jeffer, Mangles, Butler and Marmaro during his first year.
-He earned a Master of Arts degree from Liberty University in 2010 before beginning his coaching career.
+Saintignon played college basketball at the University of California, Santa Cruz, and holds the university's all-time scoring record.
+In 1985–86, he led NCAA college basketball in scoring, averaging 32.1 points per game.
+He later transferred to the University of California, San Diego in 1990, where he graduated with a degree in economics.